-Margaret is the managing partner of Magruder Farms, producing sheep in Clatskanie, Oregon, and the managing partner of Oregon Shepherd, LLC, a manufacturer of all-natural wool building insulation in Rainier, Oregon.
+Margaret is the managing partner of Magruder Farms, producing sheep in Clatskanie, Oregon and the managing partner of Oregon Shepherd, LLC, a manufacturer of all-natural wool building insulation in Rainier, Oregon.
 She serves on several national, regional, and local agriculture, environmental, and policy groups.
-Margaret’s career in production agriculture provides her a foundation in conservation and environmental issues as well as fostering a deep appreciation for the Lower Columbia River region.
-Margaret also is the Coordinator for the Lower Columbia River Watershed Council.
+Margaret’s career in production agriculture provides her a foundation in conservation and environmental issues and fosters a deep appreciation for the Lower Columbia River region.
+Margaret also serves as a Columbia County Commissioner.
 She is a graduate of Willamette University and obtained a Master’s degree from Syracuse University.

 Watershed Health & Green Infrastructure

 Dean served as Director of Environmental Services for the City of Portland from 1994 to 2015, leading the effort to clean up the Willamette River in Portland.
 The City completed construction in 2011 of a $1.4 billion water quality improvement program that benefits Portland residents as well as everyone downstream, including the lower Columbia River.
-Discharges have been cut from 50 a year to four.
+Discharges from the City's collection system caused by rain events have been cut by 94%.
 Dean led the City in becoming a leader in implementing the use of green streets, green roofs, and other sustainable stormwater management methods to improve water quality.
 Prior to moving to Portland, Dean was the Commissioner of Environmental Protection for the State of Maine for seven years.
-Dean received his J.D. degree from Florida State University and a B.S. in Political Science from University of Delaware.
+Dean received his J.D. from Florida State University and a B.S. in Political Science from University of Delaware.

 State Government, Washington Department of Ecology